TimeMachine1994/081925-SvelteTweb/CHECKOUT_IMPLEMENTATION_PLAN.md

 **Test Flow**:
 1. Create account as owner
-2. Create first memorial (free/unpaid)
+2. Create first event (free/unpaid)
-3. Try to create second memorial
+3. Try to create second event
 4. Should be blocked until payment
-5. Complete payment for first memorial
+5. Complete payment for first event
 6. Check `hasPaidForMemorial: true`
-7. Try to create second memorial again
+7. Try to create second event again
 8. Should now be allowed ✅

 ---